On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Consistency of intermediate energies within the Riemann fan

-As has been introduced (including in the appendices), HLL-type schemes have to satisfy the integral consistency condition.
-Thus, the intermediate states in the Riemann fan cannot accurately follow all the jump relations across eigenwaves.
-Even the HLLD scheme cannot accurately resolve the parallel components of the magnetic field when $|B_{\parallel}|\approx |\mathbf{B}|$ and plasma $\beta$ is small, for being almost equivalent to the HLL scheme.
+As has been introduced (including in the Appendices), HLL-type schemes are expected to satisfy the integral consistency condition.
+Thus, the intermediate states in the Riemann fan are sometimes not calculated following the jump relations across eigenwaves.
+Even the HLLD scheme cannot accurately resolve the parallel components of the magnetic field when $|B_{\parallel}|\approx |\mathbf{B}|$ and plasma $\beta$ is small, thus being almost equivalent to the HLL scheme.
 Only when $|B_{\parallel}|$ is significantly smaller than $|\mathbf{B}|$, the excessive diffusion due to the constant intermediate magnetic field between the Alfv\'en waves, i.e., Eq.~(\ref{eq:B_HLLD}), may disappear.
-Here, we propose a new HLLC-type scheme, which is explicitly enhanced for resolving magnetic fields while sacrificing the performance of resolving density and velocity variations.
+Here, we propose a new HLLC-type scheme, which is explicitly enhanced for resolving magnetic fields {(as the HLLC-L scheme assumes a constant magnetic field within the Riemann fan)} while {sacrificing the capability of resolving density and velocity variations}.

 For the present HLLC scheme, the solutions to the continuity and momentum equations are the same as those of the HLL scheme.
 To be more specific, we have

 and thus

 in which the longitudinal component $V^{\text{m}}_{\parallel}$ is assumed to be the middle wave speed $S^{\text{m}}$.
 However, as we split the total energy and the energy flux, we first use the HLL approximation to calculate the intermediate fluid energy, which is again constant over the whole Riemann fan